matestack/matestack-ui-core/docs/components/link.md

-# basemate core component: Link
+# matestack core component: Link

 Show [specs](../../spec/usage/components/link_spec.rb)

-This component is used to either navigate within your basemate application or to send requests to outside URLs.
+This component is used to either navigate within your matestack application or to send requests to outside URLs.

 ## Parameters